The human body is a pretty amazing thing. Everything that we’re capable of is down to intelligent chemical reactions that produce, well, magic.

 In addition, a long-term lack of sleep can also lead to further health risks, such as type 2 diabetes, obesity, cancer and heart conditions.

-A lack of sleep is never good.
+A lack of rest is never good.
 In fact, being awake for 24 hours is comparable to having a blood alcohol content (BAC) of 0.10%.
 This is over the legal driving limit.

 What causes circadian rhythm sleep disorder?